An Alternative Explanation for Walmart’s Announced Employee Bonuses and Wage-Rate Increase

-Weekly Unemployment Claims: Down 12K, Beats Forecast
+Weekly Unemployment Claims: Up 11K, Worse Than Forecast

-The Ratio of Part-Time Employed: July 2017
+The Ratio of Part-Time Employed: December 2017

 Let's take a close look at Friday's employment report numbers on Full and Part-Time Employment.
 Buried near the bottom of Table A-9 of the government's Employment Situation Summary are the numbers for Full- and Part-Time Workers, with 35-or-more hours as the arbitrary divide between the two categories.
 The source is the monthly Current Population Survey (CPS) of households.
 The focus is on total hours worked regardless of whether the hours are from a single or multiple jobs.

 Five Buzzkills that Don’t Belong on Advisor Websites